Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-container.md

 ### Perfectly Centered Grid

-Ofcourse we can combine the two, let's make a centred grid:
+Of course, we can combine the two.
+Let's make a centered grid:

 ```css
 .flex {